Vinaykumarkajjapu2311/GDGC-App/README.md

 4.Download the Expo Go app from the Play Store or App Store.

 5.Scan the QR code displayed in the terminal or browser to view the app on your device.

+Note: Due to Lack of Time, Login Authentication and many Screens were not Completed .